-Some good ideas used by congregations to welcome parishioners of all abilities and their families in the area of communication:
+Some good ideas used by communities of faith to create a sense of belonging for individuals of all abilities and their families in the area of communication:

-- Worship services are presented verbally and visually, dramatically and musically for different learning styles. - Sermons or entire worship services are recorded on audiotape or are available in large print. - Amplifying sound system is in good order.
-Assistive listening devices are available for those with hearing difficulties. - Lighting is surveyed to ensure that the wattage is high enough and that the placement of fixtures ensures maximum visibility. - Parish staff and receptionists know that persons with disabilities are intentionally included in all parish programs and communicate that information to callers, connecting them to the appropriate person to meet their needs. - A comfortable way to offer suggestions for inclusion is created for parishioners of all abilities and their families so they are not made to feel like "complainers". - Sign language interpreter is available for worship service on a regular basis. - The words "Stand or sit as you are able" and "Kneel or sit as you are able" are used in worship aides to direct the congregation. - The faith community consistently publicizes that persons with disabilities are intentionally included in worship, ministry, fellowship and study. - Transportation is personally offered to people in need and provided on a consistent basis.
-This availability is also communicated in bulletins and event announcements.
+- People First language is used in all communications and by all clergy, staff, parishioners and students. - Access features are clearly marked with signage and publicized in event announcements, brochures, websites and newspapers. - Amplifying sound system is in good order.
+Assistive listening devices are available for those with hearing difficulties. - Lighting is surveyed to ensure that the wattage is high enough and that the placement of fixtures ensures maximum visibility. - Parish staff and receptionists know that persons with disabilities belong in all parish programs and communicate that information to callers, connecting them to the appropriate person to meet their needs. - A comfortable way to offer suggestions for belonging is created for individuals of all abilities and their families so they are not made to feel like "complainers". - Sign language interpreter is available for worship services and classrooms on a regular basis for parishioners and students who are deaf. - The words "Stand or sit as you are able" and "Kneel or sit as you are able" are used in worship aides to direct the congregation. - Transportation is personally offered to people in need and provided on a consistent basis.
+This availability is also communicated in bulletins and event announcements. - · Worship services are available online. - Worship services are presented verbally and visually, dramatically and musically for different learning styles.

-TEN EASY WAYS TO WELCOME PARISHIONERS OF ALL ABILITIES IN THE AREA OF COMMUNICATION
+TEN WAYS TO WELCOME INDIVIDUALS OF ALL ABILITIES IN THE AREA OF COMMUNICATION

-- 1. State the desire to be intentionally inclusive in the faith community's mission statement. - 2.
-Use "people first" language in homilies, sermons, and bulletin articles. - 3.
+- 1. Include the desire to create belonging for individuals with disabilities in the faith community's mission statement. - 2.
+Use "people first" language when speaking or writing about disabilities.
+See Do You Use People First Language in this handbook. - 3.
 Use access symbols in newspaper advertisements, event announcements and signage to publicize accessible features already in place.
-See access symbols in this folder. - Include the words "All are welcome.
+See access symbols in this folder. - 4.
+Include the words "All are welcome.
 Please call (insert phone number) so that we can provide accommodations for your participation" in all event announcements. - 5.
-Personally invite congregants with disabilities to participate in ministries, clubs, religious education programs, and events and arrange any accommodations to make participation possible. - 6.
-Make large print prayer books, missals, Bibles, bulletins and hymnals (such as this 14 point bold type) available. - 7.
-Provide homilies on audiotape or in large-print and promote their availability in the bulletin. - 8.
-Keep individuals with visual impairments informed by announcing information from the bulletin at the end of the worship service. - 9.
-When new members join your congregation, ask, in a sensitive and dignified way, if any accommodations would enhance their participation in the faith community. - 10.
+Personally invite parishioners and students with disabilities in your faith community to attend the school or faith formation program and to participate in ministries, clubs and events and arrange any accommodations to make participation possible. - 6.
+Make large print worship aides, missalettes, bulletins and hymnals available. - Provide Braille or large-print materials using the Xavier Society for the Blind resources. - Keep individuals with visual impairments informed by announcing information from the bulletin at the end of the worship service. - 9.
+When new families join your parish, school or faith formation program, ask, in a sensitive way, if any accommodations would enhance participation in the faith community and provide the accommodation. - 10.
 Invite congregants who cannot regularly attend services or events to contribute to the faith community through a "ministry of prayer".